 That's an annoying waste of time.

 Once a potential client sends you a message, it becomes your job to lose.
+In this moment, ask all questions related to the role you consider important.
+After that, submit your cover letter and a proposal.

 Most freelancers want to show off how great they are and focus a lot on past successes and experience.